mobizt/Firebase-ESP32/README.md

 }

-//Global function that notifies when stream connection lost
+// Global function that notifies when stream connection lost
-//The library will resume the stream connection automatically void streamTimeoutCallback(bool timeout)
+// The library will resume the stream connection automatically void streamTimeoutCallback(bool timeout)
 {
   if(timeout){
-    //Stream timeout occurred
+    // Stream timeout occurred
     Serial.println("Stream timeout, resume streaming...");
   }
 }

-//For authentication except for legacy token, Firebase.ready() should be called repeatedly in loop() to handle authentication tasks.
+// For authentication except for legacy token, Firebase.ready() should be called repeatedly
+// in loop() to handle authentication tasks.

 void loop()
 {